AlphanAksoyoglu/vaultwarden-rpi/README.md

 The bare bones setup sets up a Vaultwarden Service, and uses Caddy as a reverse proxy to access the Vaultwarden Service.
 Depeding on your DNS choice the Vaultwarden service will be accessible through your own domain name, or through a DuckDNS subdomain.
 It will be completely blocked to outside access as all domain names resolve to your local ip address.

 - ### Optional Tailscale Service
-Tailscale is a private and encrypted mesh network service that allows users to easily access resources across different devices and networks, without the need for complex configurations or VPN setups.
+Tailscale is a private and encrypted mesh network service that allows users to easily access resources across different devices and networks, without the need for complex configurations or a VPN setup.

 Tailscale is based on WireGuard, which is a modern open-source VPN protocol known for its simplicity and efficiency.

 Setting up a Tailscale container allows you to access the Vaultwarden service you are hosting to be accessible by devices on your Tailscale network, even when you are not connected to your LAN.
-Utilizing a VPN network through authenticated devices

 - ### Optional Backup Service